A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Winning strategies

 Next, we show that the set~$\mathcal{V}_{\mathcal{A}}$ can be recovered if we use piecewise constant functions with at most one discontinuity, that we call Heaviside functions.

 \begin{theorem} There holds that~$\mathcal{V}_{\mathcal{A}} = \mathcal{V}_{\mathcal{H}}$, where~$\mathcal{H}$ is the set of Heaviside functions. \end{theorem}

-The proof of Theorem~\ref{thm:H} solves also the third question mentioned in the Introduction.
-As a matter of fact, it proves that for each point we either have a constant winning strategy or a winning strategy of type
+In proving Theorem~\ref{thm:H} we will actually answer to the third question mentioned in the Introduction: for each point in $\mathcal{V}_{\mathcal{A}}$ we either have a constant winning strategy or a winning strategy of the type

-for some~$T\in(0,T_s)$, and for suitable values~$a_1$,~$a_2 \in (0,+\infty)$ such that one is very small and the other one very large, the order depending on~$\rho$.
-The construction that we give also puts in light the fact that the choice of the strategy depends on the initial datum, answering also our fourth question.
+for a suitable~$T\in(0,T_s)$ and for~$a_i$ very small and~$a_j$ very large, the values of $i$ and $j$ depending on~$\rho$.
+Our construction also enlightens the fact that the choice of the strategy depends on the initial datum, answering to the fourth question as well.

 It is interesting to observe that the winning strategy that switches abruptly from a small to a large value could be considered, in the optimal control terminology, as a ``bang-bang'' strategy.
 Even in a target reachability problem, the structure predicted by Pontryagin's Maximum Principle is brought in light: the bounds of the set~$\mathcal{V}_{\mathcal{A}}$, as given in Theorem~\ref{thm:Vbound}, depend on the bounds that we impose on the strategy, that are,~$a \in[0,+\infty)$.